NYULibraries/dlts-enm-verifier/README.md

 ## Notes on sorting of topic names

-Note that `enm-verifier` is not verifying the correctness of ENM ordering.
+Note that `ev` is not verifying the correctness of the ordering topic names in ENM.
 The ENM custom sort specified in [NYUP-376](https://jira.nyu.edu/jira/browse/NYUP-376) is something that is implemented outside of TCT, so it doesn't make sense to to compare the ordering of topic names in ENM to TCT.
 Also, it is technically challenging to reproduce the custom sort used by